vphatfla/hackabull23/README.md

-### hackabull23
+# Tides Guard - Your Go-To App for Red Tide Updates
-# Welcome to Tides Guard!
-A mobile application that forcast and give user information about nearby beaches that are affected by red tides.
+### Welcome to Tides Guard, a mobile application that provides users with information about nearby beaches affected by red tides.

-## Tides Guard is an application developed by 4 UCF students in the hackathon at USF: hackabull.
+### Tides Guard was developed by a team of four UCF students for the hackathon at USF, hackabull23.

-## Technologies used:
+## Technologies Used
+## Tides Guard is built using the following technologies:

-### 1. Front-end: react-native, typescript, androird studio, and physical devices.
+### Front-end: React Native, TypeScript, Android Studio, and physical devices.
-### 2. Back-end: express.js, REST APIs.
+### Back-end: Express.js and REST APIs.
+## Features
+### With Tides Guard, you can:

+### Get up-to-date information about nearby beaches affected by red tides
+### View detailed forecasts and alerts for affected areas
+### Stay informed with push notifications about new updates
+### Search for specific beaches and view their status